One Remarkable High Yield Chart Suggests Junk Is Exhausted

 Stocks (SPY) and junk bonds - imagine that.

-The interesting part about the note, however, is what is says about high yield (HYG) during the current low volatility environment versus historical periods of suppressed volatility.
+The interesting part about the note, however, is what it says about high yield (HYG) during the current low volatility environment versus historical periods of suppressed volatility.
 Have a look at these charts:

 Not to put too fine a point on it, but that one on the right is absurd.

-So on the left you've got P/E multiples on the S&P and as you can see, equity valuations haven't really gotten much more stretched than they already were relative to what usually happens during periods of low volatility.
+So on the left you've got P/E multiples on the S&P, and as you can see, equity valuations haven't really gotten much more stretched than they already were relative to what usually happens during periods of low volatility.

-But, high yield credit spreads have compressed far more than they did during five previous low volatility episodes dating back to 1985.
+But high yield credit spreads have compressed far more than they did during five previous low volatility episodes dating back to 1985.
 Here's Goldman:

 These assets’ valuation behavior has diverged.
 Exhibit 6 shows the cumulative change in the S&P 500 P/E from the start of low volatility periods, showing this time it has been in line with increases in equity valuations we have seen in similar periods.
 Obviously the level of equity valuation is higher, but that was true before entering the low vol period.
 The change in credit’s valuation has been far more material (Exhibit 7).
 And it is not just that credit spreads have compressed more than in other periods, as they were wider at the start of this low vol period than previous ones historically, presumably creating more scope for compression.
-But spreads have also compressed to a level that is c.100bps tighter than they have been at the same point in similar periods, on average.
+But spreads have also compressed to a level that is c.100 bps tighter than they have been at the same point in similar periods, on average.

 That quite clearly suggests that high yield credit (HYG) is in a bubble - even relative to previous episodes of low volatility.